Dang-Hai-Tran/ft_transcendence/design_api.md

 -   The channel banned user object ([ChannelBannedUser](#channelbanneduser))

-## Unban user in channel by admin
+## Unban a user in channel by admin

 You must be an admin to unban a user from a channel.
-If the user isn't in banned list, error will be raised.
-The record will be removed from ChannelBannedUser table.
+If the user isn't on the banned list, an error will be raised.
+The until field will be update to the Min Date.

 ```typescript
 POST /api/v1/channel/<channel_id>/member/unban